afghanistanyn/pysed/README.rst

 Pysed is a Python stream editor, is used to perform basic text transformations from a file.
 It reads text, line by line, from a file and replace, insert or print all text or specific area.
-One of the elements of distinction is the use of colors.
 Actually pysed is a passage of Python module 're' in terminal.

 Read more for `Regular Expression Syntax <https://docs.python.org/2/library/re.html>`_